 Paul writes of enrolling widows.
-Whether this enrolment was in order to provide guidelines for distributing assistance, or whether it was an official order of service within the church, cannot be stated with certainty.
-However, what is known is that a list of widows was maintained for some specific purpose.
-It seems apparent that these women were drawn from the membership of the congregation, since the elders knew them.
+This enrolment served a dual purpose of providing guidelines for distributing assistance and to permit appointment to an official order of service within the church.
+A list of widows was maintained for a specific purpose.
+It seems apparent that these women were drawn from the membership of the congregation since the elders knew them.
 Widows were to be "enrolled" after meeting specific requirements, including an age threshold and a history of devotion to godly works [1 TIMOTHY 5:9].

-While it might be possible to guess a lady's age, only through observation over time would the elders be able to know of her devotion to caring for the needs of the congregation.
-The evidence assumed throughout the New Testament is that there were lists of members and that these lists were kept current.
+While it might be possible to guess a lady's age, only through observation, only with observation for an extended period could the elders know her devotion to caring for the needs of the congregation.
+The evidence assumed throughout the New Testament is that there were lists of those who were members and that these lists were kept current.

-Unspoken, but apparent nonetheless, is the fact that those who were not "enrolled" as widows would not be included in their number.
-If Paul's intent was to give instruction concerning an office related to service, the widows who were unenrolled would not be permitted to serve in any official capacity.
+Unspoken, but nevertheless apparent, is the fact that those who were not "enrolled" as widows would not be included in their number.
+If Paul's intent was to give instruction concerning an office related to service, the widows who were unenrolled would not be permitted to serve in the capacity Paul describes.
 On the other hand, if the enrolment was to guide church assistance, that help was restricted to those who truly had need.
-The point that should be noted is that a list of those who were recognised as enrolled "widows" was maintained, and it seems to have been drawn from a larger pool since "younger widows" were known but were not enrolled [1 Timothy 5:11].
+The point that should be noted is that a list of those who were recognised as enrolled "widows" was maintained, and the list appears to have been drawn from a larger pool since "younger widows" were known but were not enrolled [1 Timothy 5:11].

 The elders of the congregations have specific responsibilities for those under their charge.
 When Paul addressed the Ephesian elders, he issued a charge that demands careful consideration.
-You will no doubt remember that the Apostle urged the elders to "pay careful attention ... to all the flock, in which the Holy Spirit has made you overseers."
-The importance of his charge is emphasised in that he identified that flock as "the church of God which He obtained with His own blood" [ACTS 20:28].
+The Apostle urged these elders to "pay careful attention ... to all the flock, in which the Holy Spirit" had made them "overseers."
+Paul sought to ensure that they understood the importance of his charge; the flock is identified as "the church of God which He obtained with His own blood" [ACTS 20:28].

-The language in the translation I use is precise as it preserves the underlying Greek by stating that the elders were to care for "the flock ... in which" [en hos] the Holy Spirit had made them "overseers."
+The language in the translation I use is precise as it seeks to preserve the underlying Greek by saying that the elders were to care for "the flock ... in which" [en ho] the Holy Spirit had made them overseers.
 Consequently, the Holy Spirit appointed the elders as overseers; they were not "elected."
 Again, the language demands that we understand that the elders held responsibility over a specific body.
 They were not "elders-at-large" who were able to function as elders wherever they might choose.

-Eugene Peterson's treatment of this particular verse provides valuable insight.
-"Be on your toes-both for yourselves and your congregation of sheep.
+Eugene Peterson's treatment of this particular verse states: "Be on your toes-both for yourselves and your congregation of sheep.
 The Holy Spirit has put you in charge of these people-God's people they are-to guard and protect them."
 The elders were not in charge of all Christians.
 Elders have no authority whatsoever over any Christians, save for their own flock.
 This being so, it should be obvious that there must have been a membership roll.